 Market Sector Update

 Risk Factors.
-Fixed-income securities are subject to interest rate risk and, as such, the net asset value of the Fund may fall as interest rates rise.
-As with any mutual fund, the value of the Fund’s shares will change, and you could lose money on your investment.
-An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-These and other risks are more fully described in the Fund’s prospectus.
+As with any fund, the value of the Portfolio's shares will change, and you could lose money on your investment.
+An investment in the Portfolio is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
+Fixed income securities are subject to interest rate risk and, as such, the net asset value of the Portfolio may fall as interest rate rise.
+These and other risks are more fully described in the Portfolio's prospectus.

 Investors should consider the investment objectives, risks, charges and expenses of a fund carefully before investing.
 For a prospectus, or if available, a summary prospectus, containing this and other information for the mutual funds offered by Waddell & Reed, call your financial advisor or visit us online at www.waddell.com.
 Please read the prospectus or summary prospectus carefully before investing.